Treatment for Arthritis

 For most types of arthritis, prescription and over-the-counter (OTC) pain relievers are the most common medications used.
 However, there are many types, with varying effectiveness and side effects.
 Always check with your doctor before using or combining any pain relief medication, even if it is OTC medication.

 Analgesics are medications that relieve pain only—they have no impact on inflammation.
-The most common non-prescription analgesic is acetaminophen (e.g., Tylenol®).
-For pain that does not respond to acetaminophen, doctors may prescribe opioid analgesics such as Percoset®, Darvocet®, or codeine.
-Note: In November 2010, the U.S. Food and Drug Administration (FDA) removed Darvocet from the market in the United States and urged doctors to stop prescribing the medication.
+The most common non-prescription analgesic is acetaminophen (e.g., Tylenol).
+For pain that does not respond to acetaminophen, doctors may prescribe opioid analgesics such as Percoset, or codeine.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) reduce inflammation in addition to relieving pain.
 There are three types of NSAIDs:

-- COX-2 inhibitors (e.g., Celebrex®) are relatively new to the market and studies continue on their safety and side effects.
+- COX-2 inhibitors (e.g., Celebrex and generic versions approved by the FDA in May 2014) are relatively new to the market and studies continue on their safety and side effects.
 In general, these drugs are considered to produce fewer gastrointestinal side effects.

 - Salicylates include aspirin and non-acetylated salicylates.
 These medications relieve pain and reduce inflammation.
 Possible side effects include kidney problems and intestinal bleeding.